tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

 ### Feels Late to Compliment Tumblr

 I had no idea what was going on in Tumblr anymore but had good memories of it.
-So, I rejoined to capture this screenshot of the Recommendations tab:
+I rejoined to capture this screenshot of the Recommendations tab:

 <figure>
     <img src="/img/posts/052519-tumblr.jpg" alt="Screenshot of Tumblr recommendations tab">
 </figure>

 Tumblr isn't frame-free but it's the closest we have been in non-creator-originated-displays.
 The content simply exists.
 It doesn't look like it was filtered on its way out.
-In its chaos, it's more creative.
+In its chaos, it allows for more creativity.

-Let's move our minds outside of the digital world for a second.
-If we're going to understand anything about creation display, maybe a great place to go would be Paris.
+Let's pause this line of thought and take a look at something in Paris.

 <hr class="--small">

 ## Water Lilies

+Have you heard of the Musée de l'Orangerie?
+The musuem houses eight paintings from Claude Monet's famous Water Lilies collection, known as the Nymphéas.
+Paintings from this collection are on display all over the world but this particular exhibit is special: it was custom-made for the work.

 <figure>
     <img src="/img/posts/052519-monet.jpg" alt="Explanation of responsive content display with ducks">
 </figure>

-This is Musée de l'Orangerie.
-The musuem houses eight paintings from Claude Monet's famous Water Lilies collection, known as the Nymphéas.
-Paintings from this collection are on display all over the world but this particular exhibit is special: it was custom-made for the work.

 Monet worked with the head architect of the Louvre, Camille Lefèvre, to create a place for these canvases: natural light, plain walls, and sparse interior decoration.
 The work informed the space.

-This musuem is what I think about when I see creative work on the internet.
-I want it to feel the same but it doesn't.
-I can't stop thinking about the frames.
+This musuem is what I think about when I see creative work displayed on the internet.
+I want the internet to feel the same as this musuem but it doesn't.
+I can't stop thinking seeing the frames.

-Let's head back to our computers.

 <hr class="--small">